MA in Human Development and Family Studies with Emphasis in Youth Development

 |H_D_FS 7001||Topics in Human Development and Family Science (Substance Use)||3|

 |H_D_FS 7001||Topics in Human Development and Family Science (Global Perspectives)||3|

 NOTE: Up to 6 credits can be transferred from other graduate programs if the courses are deemed relevant by your advisor.

-For admission requirements, refer to the Graduate School’s website for the minimum qualifications for the degree program and the Graduate School.
+For admission requirements, refer to the Office of Graduate Studies website for the minimum qualifications for the degree program and Graduate Studies.
 Because requirements vary, you must refer to a degree program’s graduate admission page to learn about specific admission criteria, application deadlines, eligibility, and application process.
-Before official admissions to the University of Missouri, your application materials will be reviewed by both the Graduate School and the degree program to which you’ve applied.
+Before official admissions to the University of Missouri, your application materials will be reviewed by both the Office of Graduate Studies and the degree program to which you’ve applied.